We use cookies to make sure you get the best experience.

 Determining the needs of a client

 Understanding customer needs is crucial for successful business interaction.
-To form a comprehensive understanding of a client, it's important to ask questions that reveal their requirements, preferences, and likelihood of conducting business.
+To understand a client comprehensively, it's important to ask questions that reveal their requirements, preferences, and likelihood of conducting business.

 Three types of questions can effectively achieve this: